fyne-io/terminal/README.md

 To load a terminal widget and launch the current shell (works on macOS and Linux) use the `RunLocalShell` method after creating a `Terminal`, as follows:

-## Local Shell

-To load a terminal widget and launch the current shell (works on macOS and Linux) use the `RunLocalShell` method after creating a `Terminal`, as follows:

 ```go
 	// run new terminal and close app on terminal exit.
 	t := terminal.New()